 Following a 5-year effort, FIBA and Roar (now Roar.Basketball LLC) were successful in winning the rights to the .basketball TLD and are now providing National Federations and key stakeholders with a trusted domain space that delivers multiple benefits to the sport.
-FIBA also give National Federations the opportunity to build a basketball community in their country and generate revenue
+FIBA also gives National Federations the opportunity to build a basketball community in their country and generate revenue

 .basketball is perfect for basketball's digital community.
-It cannot be surpassed and there is no alternative domain extension, word or abbreviation that better represent the sport.
+It cannot be surpassed and there is no alternative domain extension, word or abbreviation that better represents the sport.
 It will allow Basketball to establish a strong, cohesive and consistent Digital Identity on the Internet.

 With it, basketball’s stakeholders can have a trusted and secure domain space - consistent with industry standard service levels - which makes it possible to:

-- Accelerate the promotion of basketball and stakeholder brands in a controlled environment;
+- Accelerate the promotion of basketball and stakeholder brands in a controlled environment

-- Promote the sport and unify the global community online under a common banner;
+- Promote the sport and unify the global community online under a common banner

-- Make sure the rights of privileged basketball stakeholders are preserved;
+- Make sure the rights of privileged basketball stakeholders are preserved

 - Link all participants via a specific identity and create a recognizable digital space for all basketball-related activities online.